vshymanskyy/pypp/README.md

 # PYPP - Python PreProcessor

 **PYPP** formats the whole file using `f-string` syntax, with some additional helper directives and functions.
-It should be able to process any text: source code, config files, docs, etc. (after `custom delimiters` are implemented).
+It should be able to process any text templates: source code, config files, docs, etc.

 ## Install